ddmitov/perl-executing-browser/README.md

 ## Security
    Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in its application directory.
 Reasonable security restrictions are implemented in both C++ and Perl code, but they do not constitute a sandbox for Perl scripts.
-PEB users have full access to their local files without posing a danger to a healthy operating system or falling victim to remote Perl code.
+PEB users have full access to their local files without posing a danger to the underlying operating system or being exposed to remote code execution.

 **Security features based on C++ code:**
 * PEB can not and does not download remote files on hard disk and can not execute any Perl scripts from remote locations.